angrybacon/doomsday-wiki/markdown/chapters/02-ddft/06-uncommon-piles.md

 remove, or they are chock full of interaction but have no clock, you may find yourself needing to draw multiple cards over multiple turns to deal with such situations.
 Thassa's Oracle provides a cheap, clean wincon in these types of situations.
-Lets look at a few example:
+Let's look at a few examples:

 ### Example 1